RKingsfield/street-technical-task/README.md

 ## Running the app

-This project is dockerised, so simple run Docker and use the command `docker-compose up` to launch the application.
+This project is dockerised, so simply run Docker and use the command `docker-compose up` to launch the container, followed by `docker exec street-technical-test composer install` to install the relevant packages.
 The default URL for accessing this locally is `localhost:8080`.
 You should then find a very simple web form for uploading a CSV file for processing.

 ## Tests